grrr-amsterdam/garp_scaffold/README.md

 ## Building with Gulp

 [Gulp](http://gulpjs.com) is our task runner of choice.
-It takes can care of building CSS, compiling JavaScript, and much more.
+It takes care of building CSS, compiling JavaScript, and much more.

 Gulp takes most of it’s configuration values—such as where to put build files, or which cdn to